vapstack/rbi/README.md

-`MakePatch` and `MakePatchInto` copy changed values into the patch, including unexported nested fields (if any), so later mutations of `newVal` do not affect ordinary patch data.
-This is intended for record data graphs: scalars, structs, slices, maps, pointers, and interfaces containing data values.
+`MakePatch` and `MakePatchInto` copy changed values into the patch, including unexported nested fields (if any), so later mutations of `newVal` do not affect patch data.
+These methods are not general object cloners.

-They are not general object cloners.
-Runtime state such as `sync`/`atomic` values, locks, channels, functions, and other unsafe resources are not supported and are not diagnosed.
+Runtime state such as `sync` or atomic values, locks, channels, functions, and other unsafe resources are not supported and are not diagnosed.
 These methods do not return errors for such values and copy safety is provided on a best-effort basis.

 ## Index persistence and recovery